hundredrabbits/thebook/north_pacific_logbook.md

     Distance to Victoria: 6,687 km (3611 nm)

 ##### 0800
-It is still raining a lot, with the wetness accompanied by gale force winds.
-This weather is demoralizing, but at least we are making good easting and getting further away from Japan.
-I never thought I'd be happy about that, as it's my favorite place in the world.
+It is still raining a lot, and the wetness is accompanied by gale force winds.
+This weather is demoralizing, but at least we are making good easting and getting further away from Japan — I never thought I'd be happy about that, as it's my favorite place in the world.
 The ocean encircling it though is mean, and another entity entirely, lingering here is too dangerous.
 Oh how much I wish the rain would stop!
 Everything would be more pleasant if the rain stopped...

 ##### 1200
 Devine made *pasta with a mustard sauce* (see recipes) for lunch, I ate half, and left the bowl on the gimballed stove.
 It was delicious, but I couldn't finish.
 I'll keep it as a snack for later.
 We had our usual peanut butter and banana toast this morning, we still have no problem eating this.
 Will our appetite ever return I wonder?
 We had to to throw away half a daikon today.
 Sad.